mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 system.bus.voltage.magnitude
 system.generator.voltage.magnitude
 ```
+!!! note "Info"
     The rule governing the specification of initial voltage magnitudes is simple.
-If a bus has an in-service generator and is declared as a generator bus (`type = 2`), then the initial voltage magnitudes are specified using the setpoints provided within the generators.
+If a bus has an in-service generator and is declared as a generator bus (`type = 2`), then the initial voltage magnitudes are specified using the setpoint provided within the generator.
 This is because the generator bus has known values of voltage magnitude that are specified within the generator, and this initial value also represents the solution for the corresponding bus.

 Finally, let us add the generator at the slack bus using the following code snippet:
 ```@example initializeACPowerFlowSlack